New Theatre Oxford: History

-The third New Theatre was re-opened in February 1934 with a formal speech by a Miss Tawney, and with a wonderful revolving stage (mechanism extant) and increased capacity of 2000 (1710 seated) it attracted all the great dramatic actors, popular and operatic singers and musicians, music-hall entertainers and matinee idols of the age.
-During the Second World War, half a million troops enjoyed free entertainment at the New Theatre, earning Stanley Dorrill an MBE.
-The theatre published a weekly eight-page programme advertising all the many different acts, which was typeset at the local Alden's Press.
+The third New Theatre re-opened in February 1934 with a formal speech by Miss Tawney and included a revolving stage (mechanism extant) and an increased capacity of about 2000 (1710 seated).
+During the Second World War, approximately half a million troops had free entertainment at the New Theatre, earning Stanley Dorrill an MBE.
+The theatre published a weekly eight-page program, which was typeset at local publisher Alden Press.

-The New Theatre's renowned annual pantomimes (incorporating Vera Legge's Dancers) attracted many star names, and became an Oxford family Christmas ritual.
-In 1963/4 Yana (real name: Pamella Guard) starred in Cinderella together with Des O'Connor as Buttons, Danny La Rue and Alan Hayes as The Ugly Sisters, and Erica Yorke as Prince Charming, as well as Jack Douglas, George Arnett and Wendy Cameron.
-The following year, 1964/5, Billy Fury starred as Aladdin, appearing with his band, The Gamblers, alongside Ray Fell and Laurie Lupino Lane.
-Freddie Garrity played Wishee Washee opposite Lulu as Aladdin in 1976, returning in the 1980s to play Jack in Jack and The Beanstalk with Anne Charleston, Alvin Stardust and Lynsey de Paul.
-Peter Noone of Herman's Hermits played in pantomime at the New Theatre in the early 1970s together with Peter Glaze as the Dame.
+The New Theatre's annual pantomimes (incorporating Vera Legge's Dancers) attracted many star names and became an Oxford family Christmas tradition.
+In 1963/4 Yana (Pamela Guard) starred in Cinderella with Des O'Connor as Buttons, Danny La Rue and Alan Hayes as The Ugly Sisters, and Erica Yorke as Prince Charming, alongside Jack Douglas, George Arnett, and Wendy Cameron.
+The following year, 1964/5, Billy Fury starred in Aladdin, appearing with his band The Gamblers alongside Ray Fell and Laurie Lupino Lane.
+Freddie Garrity played Wishee Washee opposite Lulu in Aladdin in 1976, returning in the 1980s to play Jack in Jack and the Beanstalk with Anne Charleston, Alvin Stardust, and Lynsey de Paul.
+Peter Noone of Herman's Hermits performed in pantomime at the New Theatre in the early 1970s, together with Peter Glaze as the Dame.
 1978 saw Norman Collier take to the pantomime stage in George Street.

-In 1955, Stanley Dorrill became managing director and his son, John Dorrill, took over the day-to-day management of the theatre, having served an apprenticeship in London's West End.
-John married Erica Yorke, who appeared as principal boy in many New Theatre Christmas pantomimes.
+In 1955, Stanley Dorrill became managing director.
+His son John Dorrill took over the day-to-day management of the theatre, having served an apprenticeship in London's West End.
+John married Erica Yorke, who appeared as the principal boy in many New Theatre Christmas pantomimes.

-By the mid-1960s, with television growing in popularity, running large theatres was increasingly difficult and, with few good shows on offer, the New began to struggle.
-John Dorrill took over as managing director from his father in 1965 and planned to redevelop the site as shops and offices with two smaller theatres, but Oxford City Council rejected the idea.
+By the mid-1960s, the New Theatre began to struggle.
+John Dorrill took over as managing director from his father in 1965 and planned to redevelop the site into shops and offices with two smaller theatres, but Oxford City Council rejected the idea.

-In latter days musicals and play productions were supplemented by pop and rock concerts.
-Finally, in 1972, the Howard and Wyndham's provincial theatre chain group took over, bringing the Dorrill family's era of ownership to an end.
+Eventually, musicals and play productions were supplemented by pop and rock concerts.
+Finally, in 1972, Howard and Wyndham's provincial theatre chain group took over, bringing the Dorrill family's ownership to an end.

-In 1977 Apollo Leisure took over the lease of the theatre and renamed it The Apollo.
+In 1977, Apollo Leisure took over the lease of the theatre and renamed it The Apollo.
 Apollo Leisure was bought out by SFX in 1999, followed by Clear Channel Entertainment in 2001.
-After a refurbishment in 2003 the theatre reverted to its original name of the New Theatre, with Clear Channel Entertainment's theatre division becoming Live Nation two years later.
+After a refurbishment in 2003, the theatre reverted to its original name of the New Theatre, with Clear Channel Entertainment's theatre division becoming Live Nation two years later.
 The Ambassador Theatre Group bought the theatre in 2009.